 Digital Realty’s 2014 survey of data centre trends across Europe canvassed data centre decision makers in the UK, Germany, France, the Netherlands, and Ireland.

-- UK: Storage growth, business growth, virtualisation, and big data
+- UK: Storage growth, business growth, virtualization, and big data

-- Germany: Storage growth, virtualisation, big data, and business growth
+- Germany: Storage growth, virtualization, big data, and business growth

-- France: Storage growth, business growth, virtualisation, and big data
+- France: Storage growth, business growth, virtualization, and big data

-- Netherlands: Business growth, storage growth/big data (tied), and virtualisation/redundancy (tied)
+- Netherlands: Business growth, storage growth/big data (tied), and virtualization/redundancy (tied)